ShiftForward/mucuchies/README.md

 # Mucuchies

-Mucuchies is ShiftForward's dashboard.
+Mucuchies is [ShiftForward][shiftforward]'s dashboard.
 Following a fully client-side architecture, it needs nothing more than a simple HTTP server to work.
 It combines [Dashing][dash]'s beautiful style with [Ember.js][ember]' great object model and [Handlebars][hbars]' templating capabilities.